Carlos Varela (Spanish footballer): Early years

-Break through
+Breakthrough

 Varela worked his way up in Servette's first team, to becoming a regular starter and regular goal scorer.
 In the 1997–98 season he had 21 appearances and scored four league goals, as the team ended the season in third position.
 Then during the winter break of the 1998–99 season, after he had played 18 league matches and scoring six goals, he was loaned out to FC Basel.
 He joined Basel's first team during their 1998–99 season under head coach Guy Mathez.
 After playing in just one test game Varela played his debut for the club in the away game in the Swiss Cup on 21 February 1999 as Basel were surprisingly defeated 4–2 on penalties by lower tier Stade Nyonnais.
 He played his domestic league debut for them one week later in the away game in the Stadion Allmend as Basel won 2–0 against Luzern.
 He scored his first goal with the team on 5 April in the away game as Basel were defeated 4–2 by Grasshopper Club.
 He had 12 appearances with Basel, scoring just that one goal, during his loan period.

 Servette won the championship at the end of the 1998–99 season and, because he had played the first half of the season with them, Varela was also awarded the gold medal.
 Following his six month loan, Varela returned to play for Servette during the 1999–2000 season and he had another successful time with them, 30 appearances and five goals.
 However, they could not defend their championship title and ended the season in sixth position in the table.